niudai/ChatGPT-image-gen/README.md

 ## Introduction

-WeatherGPT is a ChatGPT Plugin to get the weather of any given location.
+ImageGPT is a ChatGPT Plugin to get the weather of any given location.

 https://user-images.githubusercontent.com/28986134/231841036-80da6d5b-b1dd-46e8-881e-4034529bcd1e.mp4